bcgov/design-research-guide/docs/understand-user-research.md

 ## When to do Research

 User research can be used across the lifecycle of a project, from initial discovery through to build and maintenance.
-Where you are in the service life cycle will determine what kind of research you do.
+Where you are in the design and delivery process will determine what kind of research you do.

 ### Discover
 In the Discover phase, your focus is on generative research and discovering what the problems are.